About Trump's 'New York Values'?

 As Reagan said famously about his party affiliation change, “I didn’t leave the Democratic Party, the Democratic Party left me.”
 Trump has embraced many of the statist Democratic Party policies Reagan rejected.
 However, this is not to say that Trump can’t come over from the dark side.

-The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation, those conservatives might be faced with a RINO in the executive branch.
+The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation among Republican ranks, will those conservatives be faced with a RINO in the executive branch.
+Trump certainly has no proven conservative track record, but he can certainly make one!

 Pro Deo et Constitutione — Libertas aut Mors